nvkelso/carto-css-map-styling/README.md

 1. **Special rendering targets w/r/t attachements (placement)**: interior, edge, registration, vertexes, parts there-of.

     _Supported by: none...
 A little in GeoServer?_

+        In Carto and Cascadnik, this is: ???

+        line-pattern
+        polygon-pattern

 1. **Rendering/compositing targets** are implied but can be explicate or overridden: fill-, stroke-, anchor-, and data-. _Note: color:#hex is implied as fill-color:#hex._